Akhier/DragonheartedCode/2014/06 June/Making of a Simple Roguelike - Part 1 Setting Up.md

 }
 ```

-&nbsp;&nbsp;&nbsp;Do note that I have only filled out the menu keys and only put how to deal with characters and the escape key for the other scheme.
+&nbsp;&nbsp;&nbsp;Do note that I have only filled out the menu keys.
+I only put how to deal with characters and the escape key in the game keys as I wanted to show how to do it.
-With that there I now need to figure out how I will handle what to draw.
+With that in place I now need to figure out how I will handle what to draw.
 It could be easy if I only wanted to use characters and everything was the same color.
 That is not the case though as I want colored enemies.
 This means a struct which contains the character and the color as follows: